ABin-Huang/random-super/README.md

 For any issues or questions, please open an issue on GitHub or contact the project maintainers.

 ## Acknowledgements
-- This plugin was inspired by the need for a simple and efficient way to generate random numbers within IntelliJ IDEA.
+- Dedicated to developers to easily generate test data in IntelliJ IDEA, more practical functions will appear in the future

 ---

-Feel free to customize this README template to better suit your plugin's specific functionalities, installation instructions, and usage guidelines.
+You can enhance this README template to better suit your plugin's specific functionality, installation instructions, and usage guides.
 Good luck with your plugin development!